-- Pie Chart: It is very useful to display the High-level data.
-For example, Sales by Country, Region etc.
+- Pie Chart: It is handy to display the High-level data.
+For example, Sales by Country, Region, etc.

-- Horizontal Bars: This chart is very useful for comparisons.
-For example, you can use this chart compares the Sales in this year vs previous years etc.
+- Horizontal Bars: This Tableau chart is handy for comparisons.
+For example, you can use this chart compares the Sales this year vs. previous years.

-- Side-By-Side Bars: Also called as Grouped Bar Chart.
-Use this to visually compare data side by side.
+- Side-By-Side Bars: Also called a Grouped Bar Chart.
+Use this to compare data side by side visually.